-- Download our BC PNP Tech Pilot information sheet for a printable, high-level overview of the information. - Read our BC PNP Tech Pilot FAQs document for specific answers to questions regarding the Tech Pilot. - Go to our invitations page for information about invitations to apply, including draw dates and the number and frequency of invitations. - If you are an employer in B.C.'s technology sector and have questions, please contact the BC PNP concierge: PNPTechEmployers@gov.bc.ca - If you are an applicant and have general questions about the BC PNP, please visit our contact us page.
+- Go to our invitations page for information about invitations to apply, including draw dates and the number and frequency of invitations. - If you are an employer in B.C.'s technology sector and have questions, please contact the BC PNP concierge@gov.bc.ca - If you are an applicant and have general questions about the BC PNP, please visit our contact us page.